ankiitgupta7/ankiitgupta7.github.io/pages/01_about.md

 ---

-*I am grateful to these institutions that I have been integral part in my research journey.*
+*I am grateful to these institutions wjich have been an integral part in my research journey.*

 ![](https://ankiitgupta7.github.io/assets/img/onsite/affiliations2024.png)